howto-pmltr/howto-FE/README.md

 *Allow users to browse articles they have liked.
 *Click username to search by Author (Search by Author functionality exists but click name functionality upcoming!)
 *Follow other users, recommend articles to users, direct message users.

+##Potential Pivot
+\*Run the same architecture and become a site to post and search memes.
+Steps can be replaced with the ability to add sub-memes.
+All other features intact.
+Gather the most likes to become the one true Dank MemeLord.

 ##Technologies Used